-We deliver advanced mobility solutions that connect assets to increase visibility operational efficiency and profitability.
-Across our vertical markets we differentiate ourselves by developing mobility platforms that collect data from unique sensors and by being OEM agnostic and helping mixed fleets view and manage their assets homogeneously.
-All of our solutions are paired with software as a service, or SaaS and analytics platforms to provide an even deeper level of insights and understanding of how assets are utilized and how drivers and operators operate those assets.
-These insights include a full set of operational Key Performance Indicators, or KPI's, to drive operational and strategic decisions.
-Our customers typically get a Return on their Investment in less than 12 months from deployment.
+We deliver advanced data solutions that connect mobile assets to increase visibility, operational efficiency and profitability.
+Across our spectrum of vertical markets, we differentiate ourselves by developing mobility platforms that collect data from unique sensors.
+Further, because we are original equipment manufacturer (OEM) agnostic, we help organizations view and manage their mixed assets homogeneously.
+All of our solutions are paired with software as a service (SaaS) and analytics platforms to provide an even deeper level of insights and understanding of how assets are utilized and how drivers and operators operate those assets.
+These insights include a full set of Key Performance Indicators (KPIs) to drive operational and strategic decisions.
+Our customers typically get a return on their investment in less than 12 months from deployment.

-The analytics platform and machine learning capabilities, which is integrated into our customers' management systems, is designed to provide a single, integrated view of asset and operator activity across multiple locations that provides enterprise-wide benchmarks and peer-industry comparisons.
-We look for analytics, as well as the data contained therein, to differentiate us from our competitors, make a growing contribution to revenue, add value to our solutions, and help keep us at the forefront of the wireless asset management markets we serve.
+Our enterprise software applications have machine learning capabilities and are built to integrate with our customers' management systems to provide a single, integrated view of asset and operator activity across multiple locations while providing real-time enterprise-wide benchmarks and peer-industry comparisons.
+We look for analytics, as well as the data contained therein, to differentiate us from our competitors, adding significant value to customers business operations, and helping to contribute to their bottom line.
+Our solutions also feature open application programming interfaces (APIs) for additional integrations and development to boost other enterprise management systems and third-party applications.